 Certain floating-point modes when used with software floating-point support require a floating-point status word.
-This is enabled by default in ARM Compiler 6, but you can disable it with the armclang command-line option -ffast-math.
-In such cases, you can also define the function

-\\rt\fp\status\addr() to return the address of a writable data word to be used instead of the floatingpoint status register.
-If you rely on the default library definition of \\rt\fp\status\addr(), this word resides in the program data section, unless you define \\user\perthread\libspace() (or in the case of legacy code that does not yet use \\user\perthread\libspace(), \\user\libspace() ).
+This is enabled by default in ARM Compiler 6, but you can disable it with the armclang command-line option -ffp-mode=fast.
+In such cases, you can also define the function \\rt\fp\status\addr() to return the address of a writable data word to be used instead of the floating-point status register.
+If you rely on the default library definition of \\rt\fp\status\addr(), this word resides in the program data section, unless you define \\user\perthread\libspace() (or in the case of legacy code that does not yet use \\user\perthread\libspace() ).

-1.8.2 Creating an application as bare machine C without the C library on page 1-42.
-1.8.4 Bare machine integer C on page 1-43.
+1.9.2 Creating an application as bare machine C without the C library on page 1-53.
+1.9.4 Bare machine integer C on page 1-54.
 1.6.4 Use of static data in the C libraries on page 1-26.

-1.8.1 Building an application without the C library on page 1-40.1.6.5 Use of the user libspace static data area by the C libraries on page 1-28.
+1.9.1 Building an application without the C library on page 1-51.1.6.5 Use of the user libspace static data area by the C libraries on page 1-28.

-1.8.6 Customized C library startup code and access to C library functions
+1.9.6 Customized C library startup code and access to C library functions